simonedegiacomi/IBICT-2019-Website/content/faq.md

 {{< faq question="Do I need to read the mandatory readings to pass the exam?" >}}

-The content of the questions is briefly specified in the <a href="exam">exam page</a>.
+The content of the questions is briefly specified in the <a href="../exam">exam page</a>.
 Moreover, you can find examples of the questions in the Exam Q&A slides (link on top of this page).

 {{</ faq >}}